 - Jambo: stakeholder and issues tracking aimed at North American natural resources projects

-- Citizen Space: online consultation platform from Delib, used by UK public bodies
+- Citizen Space: online consultation platform from Delib, used widely across UK central and local government

 The platforms at a glance